Choosing a telescope is the biggest decision we make as backyard astronomers.

 It pulls off a wonderful trick of hiding a focal length of 1250mm within its tiny body (more than the Dob, above) which gives it focal ratio of f/13.8 and means it can magnify well.
 However, without much light gathering ability there’s no use for large magnifications.

-You can expect to pay around $200 for this telescope (click the button below for today’s price) and it would make a fun second scope for vacations or teaching young children about the planets.
+You can expect to pay around $200 for this telescope (click the button below for today’s price) and it would make a fun second scope for vacations or teaching young children about the solar system.

 Ultimately, our view is that if you’re buying this to get into astronomy, your better options are to pay a few dollars more for the XT6 Dob, above.